keith/ShortcutRecorderTest/readme.md

 ## What's this?

 This is an implementation of [ShortcutRecorder](http://wafflesoftware.net/shortcut/) an awesome widely used framework for allowing user defined global hotkeys.
-This **does** work with Apple's sandbox with ARC enabled.
+This **does** work with Apple's sandbox with ARC enabled. **Note:** This test application is Code signed.
+If you don't have a developer account uncheck the code signing box by clicking on the Summary options under your Target applications.

 ## Configuration